 Tears slowly ran down her cheeks as she remembered the last words she had managed to say to Harry.
 That she would never forgive him if he died.
 She really hadn’t expected those to be the last words he’d hear from her.
 The look he had given them had been filled with sorrow, as if he knew he was sorry that he had let her down.
 That he had let the entire wizarding world down.

 She wanted to scream at the Ministry.
 It was their fault he didn’t even try to protect himself.
-How could she blame him when deep down he was certain that he would be expelled once again from Hogwarts if he did under-aged magic in front of Muggles.
+How could she blame him when he was absolutely certain that he would be expelled once again from Hogwarts if he did under-aged magic in front of the Muggles.
 Never mind that it had been a twisted misinterpretation to make him look bad to everyone.

 How she wished she could take those last words back and reassure him one last time to fight.
-Fight to live.
-He had to have had more to live for than what he had been given.
+Fight to live because he had to have had more to live for than what he had been given.